AlexSosnkowski/AlexSosnkowski.github.io/_projects/03_mandelbrot.md

 layout: page
 title: Mandelbrot
 thumbnail: /mandelbrot/thumbnail.png
-blurb: To better understand the Mandelbrot set, I created a program to .
+blurb: To better understand the Mandelbrot set, I created a program to explore it and generate high resolution screenshots of specific sections.
+Let's explore the math behind these stunning photos!
 ---
 <style>